tawasta/event/event_mail_freetext_fields/README.rst

 Event: Freetext Fields for Adding Content to Event Messaging
 ============================================================

-* Adds HTML fields to backend, the contents of which can be added into event email templates.
+* Adds HTML fields to backend, the contents of which can be injected into event email templates.
 * Enables the user to add custom information about that specific event without the need to manage as many separate e-mail templates.
+* Four named fields are provided:

+  *

 Configuration
 =============
 * This module just adds the fields but does nothing to any e-mail templates.
 * Configure your relevant event e-mail templates to contain the fields' contents
+* If you use fewer e-mail templates and some of the freetext fields are irrelevant to you, you can toggle showing each of the fields via company settings.

 Usage
 =====